Anshuman-Jha/Toku_Assestment/README.md

 Payroll systems today follow rules that feel… inherited.
 Fixed cycles.
 Delayed access.
 Rigid flows built for a different financial era.

-**How about we build payroll together as financial infrastructure that adapts to human realities, not just rigid schedules?**
+**How about we build payroll as financial infrastructure that respects and adapts to human realities- not just Inhuman rigid schedules?**

 >Insight: Exploring the potential of on-chain streaming payroll — enabling employees to access earned funds in real time, without waiting for HR approvals or traditional payroll cycles.